Leelow/object-reader/README.md

 ### What is a "path" ?

-A part is a string which describes how an object will be read.
+A path is a string which describes how an object will be read.

 ### Install